sdelorme/trippin_backend/README.md

 # Trippin Backend

 - Intended as a web app, view as website for optimal experience.
+For full experience, log in with the following credentials:

+username: guest
+password: password

 ## Table of Contents